gumpu/ublox_gnss_monitor/README.md

-# UBlox_GNSS_Monitor
+# ublox GNSS Monitor

-C code to access a UBlox EVK-7P and log position data
+C code to access a UBlox EVK-7P and log position data.